Salty-Shio/learning-go/notes.md

 fmt.Println(indexed)
 ```

 `Strings` allocate a byte array for each character.
 This means that it allocates the necessary memory to hold each character in the `string`.
 This is useful to know for a number of reasons.
-For instance, in the word _résumé_, there are two characters that are represented using 2 bytes, rather than one. _KEEP THIS IN MIND._ Because certain characters have different sizes you can get a number of differing results from your `string` without understanding why.
+For instance, in the word _résumé_, there are two characters that are represented using 2 bytes, rather than one. _KEEP THIS IN MIND._ Because certain characters have different sizes we can get a number of differing results from our `string` without understanding why.

 ```go
 var myString = "résumé"